tidyverse/readr/README.md

 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+## Code of Conduct

+Please note that the readr project is released with a [Contributor Code of Conduct](https://readr.tidyverse.org/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.